BYLAWS OF THE SENATE OF SYRACUSE UNIVERSITY

 ARTICLE VI.
 OTHER CHARGES OF THE STANDING COMMITTEES

-When it becomes necessary to search for a new Vice Chancellor for Academic Affairs the Senate Agenda Committee, enlarged to include the chairperson of the Senate Committee on Academic Affairs, shall consult with the Chancellor and proceed to designate a slate of potential members of a Search Committee.
-This slate shall include appropriate numbers of faculty members, academic deans, exempt staff, graduate students and undergraduate students.
+When it becomes necessary to search for a new Vice Chancellor for Academic Affairs the Senate Agenda Committee, enlarged to include the chair of the Senate Committee on Academic Affairs, shall consult with the Chancellor and proceed to designate a slate of potential members of a Search Committee.
+This slate shall include appropriate numbers of faculty members, academic deans, exempt and non-exempt staff, graduate students and undergraduates.
 The Agenda Committee shall present this slate to the Senate for its ratification.
 Upon ratification, this slate will be submitted to the Chancellor with the request that the individuals named on the slate be appointed as the Vice Chancellor Search Committee.

 The Agenda Committee shall review, at least every five years, the work of the Chancellor, and shall report its findings to the Board of Trustees, together with a request for a response to the Agenda Committee.
 The Senate shall be informed when the report is sent, when a response is received and, as in the case of the Vice Chancellor and other major administrators, whether the Board has accepted or rejected any recommendation for reaffirmation or dismissal.